PoI: A Filter to Extract Pixel of Interest from Novel Views for Scene Coordinate Regression

 The proposed framework is evaluated on two publicly available benchmarks: the Microsoft 7Scenes dataset~\cite{shotton2013scene} (\textbf{with SFM-derived pseudo ground truth}) and the Cambridge Landmarks dataset~\cite{kendall2015posenet}.
 The methodology operates exclusively on RGB inputs paired with camera extrinsic parameters, excluding depth information from 7Scenes and structural reconstruction priors from Cambridge Landmarks.
 Full-resolution RGB images are preserved to ensure precise pose estimation capabilities.

 To optimize computational efficiency, pose sampling and novel view synthesis are preprocessed offline, with generated camera poses and rendered images stored on disk.
 These precomputed rendered images are loaded with the original training data during the training phase.
 A specialized strategy is implemented for the `Kitchen' scene, where training samples are partitioned into two clusters based on camera pose distributions.
 Following the ACE-inspired protocol, two distinct models are trained on these clusters.
 At inference time, the final pose estimation is selected from the model demonstrating superior RANSAC consensus through a higher proportion of inlier correspondences.
-The filter parameters $\tau_g$ and $\tau_r$ were set to 0.0005 and 5, respectively, for all scenes.
 All experiments utilized NVIDIA V100 GPUs.
 PoI training employed a single GPU, whereas GLPoI training used four GPUs in a distributed data-parallel setup to expedite convergence.